privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 }
 ```

-The URL from `m.sessionPtr['u']` will point directly to your YIVI server.
+The URL from `m.sessionPtr['u']` will point directly to your Yivi server.
-This is intentional; the YIVI app should be able to access those endpoints too.
+This is intentional; the Yivi app should be able to access those endpoints too.

-Please remark that for cancellation there is no frontend specific endpoint at the YIVI
+Please remark that for cancellation there is no frontend specific endpoint at the Yivi
 server.
 Therefore, the URL of the cancellation endpoint deviates from the frontend
 endpoint format being specified by the [general `url` option](#state) above.

 #### Pairing
 The pairing state is an optional state that can be introduced to prevent QR theft,
-added between scanning a YIVI QR code and actually performing the session.
+added between scanning a Yivi QR code and actually performing the session.
-In this state, a pairing code is visible in the YIVI app.
+In this state, a pairing code is visible in the Yivi app.
 The user should enter
 that pairing code in the frontend to continue.
 For the following session types it is important that the right user
 scans the QR, since the session might contain sensitive information.